 Once you have this information, you’ll be able to see what deals are available to you.
 Every lender may offer different interest rates or repayment periods, for example, so it can be beneficial to shop around and get the best type of loan for your business.

 If you apply for a secured small business loan and are accepted, the funds will usually be available fairly quickly and could even be transferred into your business account within a few days.
 Depending on the terms of your contract, you’ll begin making repayments straight away.
 In most instances, companies are required to make repayments on a monthly basis but some lenders may offer payment breaks or ‘repayment holidays’.

 Who are they for?

-Typically, secured small business loans are aimed at businesses which have some form of assets.
-Assets could include property, machinery, manufacturing equipment and vehicles, as well as industry or business-specific paraphernalia.
+Typically, a secured loan for small business is aimed at businesses which have some form of assets.
+Assets could include property, machinery, manufacturing equipment, and vehicles, as well as industry or business-specific paraphernalia.